ChilliCream/graphql-workshop/docs/1-creating-a-graphql-server-project.md

 > For mutations we are using the [relay mutation pattern](https://relay.dev/docs/en/graphql-server-specification.html#mutations) which is commonly used in GraphQL.

-A mutation consists of three components, the input, the payload and the mutation itself.
+A mutation consists of three components, the **input**, the **payload** and the **mutation** itself.
 In our case we want to create a mutation called `addSpeaker`, by convention, mutations are named as verbs, their inputs are the name with "Input" appended at the end, and they return an object that is the name with "Payload" appended.

 So, for our `addSpeaker` mutation, we create two types: `AddSpeakerInput` and `AddSpeakerPayload`.